 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Experience, begins during orientation and continues throughout the semester with activities focusing on cultural adjustment, goal achievement, and preparing for the return home.
 You also visit the charming Romanesque town of Zamora and the famous wine region of Toro.

-You will also participate in a Spanish language orientation course, worth one academic credit, that includes intensive classes in Spanish conversation and colloquial usage.
+You will also participate in a Spanish language orientation course that includes intensive classes in Spanish conversation and colloquial usage.

 Past orientation activities have included dance classes, a soccer tournament with Spanish students, and an excursion to Segovia, site of a roman aqueduct and historical palaces and churches of Spain’s Golden Age.